 Anyway, Frank has been assigned with the task of guarding an empty mansion overnight until the owner returns in the morning.
 Pretty simply, right?
 Well, unfortunately for Frank, there is no-one at the mansion to greet him and the door is locked.
 So what to do?
 Does he try to knock on the door?
 Nope.
 After a few moments the door mysteriously unlocks and he makes his way inside.
 Nothing weird, right?

 So, Frank proceeds to walk around the mansion, and I swear this guy is gun-happy.
-Almost every move he makes he pulls out his gun, thankfully Grandma isn’t roaming around or she’ll get popped the dude.
+Almost every move he makes he pulls out his gun, thankfully Grandma isn’t roaming around or she’ll get popped by the dude.
 Anyway, Frank continues walking around, when suddenly tiny noises begin emerging from various rooms, flashlight in his other hand, Frank investigates.
 Nothing.
 Perhaps it’s just rats?

 So, Frank thinks nothing of it and continues roaming the house, again.
 You’ll see this guy running back and forth between each room, while answering the phone in between, as his boss and the owner checks in on him.
 Between all this, Frank gets more spooked by more noises emitting from various rooms and even having slightly bizarre nightmares about some being or demon, and overreacting each time.
 But it’s not until Carrie (Katie Katz) arrives, when things begin getting interesting.